wangxin/SONiC/doc/acl/Everflow-test-plan.md

 2. Run test.
 3. Clean up dynamic configuration and temporary configuration on the DUT.

+Different sets of JSON file will be generated for different test scenarios:
+1. Ingress ACL, inject packets into TOR ports, check mirrored packets on SPINE ports
+2. Ingress ACL, inject packets into SPINE ports, check mirrored packets on TOR ports
+3. Egress ACL, inject packets into TOR ports, check mirrored packets on SPINE ports
+4. Egress ACL, inject packets into SPINE ports, check mirrored packets on TOR ports

 Everflow test consists of a number of subtests, and each of them will include the following steps:

 1. Run lognanalyzer 'init' phase
 2. Run Everflow Sub Test
 3. Run loganalyzer 'analyze' phase

-Everflow subtests will be implemented in the PTF (everflow_testbed_test.py).
+Everflow subtests will be implemented in the PTF (everflow_tb_test.py).
 Every subtest will be implemented in a separate class.

 #### Setup of DUT switch
 Setup of SONIC DUT will be done by Ansible script.
 During setup Ansible will copy JSON file containing configuration for Everflow to the swss container on the DUT. swssconfig utility will be used to push configuration to the SONiC DB.
 Data will be consumed by orchagent.